Acclaim Otago (Inc)

 Acclaim Otago (Inc) is a support group for injured New Zealanders and their families.
 We are an incorporated society based in Dunedin with members throughout New Zealand.
 Established in 2003, we have been advocating for systemic change to improve the lives of injured people ever since.
 We are active in the area of human rights in New Zealand.

-We have just been accepted as a Non-Government Organisation (NGO) in Special Consultative status with the United Nations Economic and Social Council since 2016
+On the 17 April 2016 we were accepted as a Non-Government Organisation (NGO) in Special Consultative status with the United Nations Economic and Social Council.

 We are a completely independent body with our own constitution and management.
 Our committee consists of 12 members; all are volunteers and the majority are disabled by injury (9) with the remainder having a spouse or child with a disability caused by injury.
 To our knowledge, Acclaim Otago is the only organisation in New Zealand specifically designed by and for persons with disabilities caused by injury.